-What Are The Types of Delivery Truck Collisions?
+What Are the Common Types of Delivery Truck Collisions?

-- T-bone collision.
-When a delivery truck runs a red light or blows through a stop sign, a T-bone collision can occur.
+- T-bone collisions: When a delivery truck runs a red light or similar, the front of one vehicle can impact the side of the other, causing a T-bone collision.

-- Head-on collision.
-If a delivery truck crosses the center line and collides with another vehicle, a serious injury or death may result.
+- Head-on collisions: If a delivery truck crosses the center line and collides with another vehicle, a serious injury or death may result.

-- Rollover accident.
-Delivery trucks that tip over on highways may crash down and hit other vehicles.
+- Rollover accidents: Delivery trucks that tip over on highways may crash down and hit other vehicles.

-- Left-turn accidents.
-Delivery trucks must be sure to safely make a left turn, otherwise vehicles may crash into them.
+- Left-turn accidents: Delivery trucks must be sure to safely make a left turn and give plenty of space, otherwise vehicles may crash into them.

-- Jackknife accident.
-When a delivery truck driver brakes suddenly, the trailer then shifts outward at a 90-degree angle.
+- Jackknife accidents: When a delivery truck driver brakes suddenly, the trailer then shifts outward at a 90-degree angle.

-Most importantly, at Premier Law Group, our delivery truck accident attorneys will aim to get you the most compensation.
-We’re good at what we do, and you deserve full and fair compensation so your recovery is as comfortable as possible.
-We are proud of all of our 5 star client satisfaction reviews, and will fight to give you the same experience.
+At Premier Law Group, our delivery truck accident attorneys will aim to get you the most compensation.
+We’re good at what we do, and you deserve full and fair compensation, so your recovery is as comfortable as possible.
+We are proud of all of our 5-star client satisfaction reviews and will fight to give you the same experience.

 - Burn Injuries